 EVENTS

-FREE Easter Egg Decorating and Spring Crafts for kids.
+Easter Egg Decorating and Spring Crafts for kids & teens.

-Paints, markers, stickers to jazz up wooden, plastic and papier mache eggs.
-Wood cut outs to decorate.
-Snacks and punch!
+We had paints, markers & stickers to jazz up wooden, plastic and papier mache eggs, and wood & foam cut outs to decorate.

 Past Events 2024